Flipkart Sets Up Internal Fund

 It was raised from homegrown venture capital firm Nexus Venture Partners and Chinese alternative asset management firm CDH Investments.

 Mayfair, founded by two Chinese entrepreneurs, offers affordable fashion including clothing, accessories and home and living products.
 The firm captures customer demand trends using data science and an artificial intelligence technology platform.
+They are one of the many businesses that hire a data science agency and professional data science services in order to get ahead of their competition.

 Dell-Alienware Launch Devices